 Avatar is a 2009 epic science fiction colossal directed, written, produced, and co-edited by James Cameron.
 A dazzling and expensive cinematic experience, thanks largely to its technical prowess.
 Avatar stands out in the sci-fi landscape also thanks to its fantasy twist and its fairy tale scent that makes it very different from other movies of the same genre.
 Most importantly, it is one of the first movies to employ 3D technology with creative discretion to develop and design the universe of its story.
 This allowed, for example, the technical and the world design teams to bring to life imaginary scenes, inspired by the biotopes of Hawaii and New Zealand in particular.

 The plot follows a classic, and outdated at times, scheme: its narrative follows the epic peripeteia of a male hero, intertwined with a romance, a supervillain, characterized by grotesque and exaggerated machismo, and a happy ending – in the style of Walt Disney‘s Pocahontas (1995), which served as a reference for the movie, Avatar manages to deploy a subtext of sociopolitical analysis.
-There is a focus on peaceful natives crushed by the arrival of a machine civilization; a critique of the greedy interests of multinational, or rather interplanetary corporations; and a historical critique of a militarized culture that offers the military advantage for colonization and exploitation.
+There is a focus on the arrival of a machine civilization crushing on peaceful natives; a critique of the greedy interests of multinational, or rather interplanetary corporations; and a historical critique of a militarized culture that offers the military advantage for colonization and exploitation.

 A human’s change of heart for an alien world